-- (a) The loan from Fiji Development Bank is subject to interest at the rate of 12% and only interest is paid from March 2010 till March 2011 and monthly repayment of principal plus interest thereafter.
-The loan from Fiji Development Bank is secured by: - Registered mortgage debenture by company over all its assets and undertakings including its uncalled and unpaid capital.

-- Registered first party mortgage by company over crown lease no CL 2748 situated at 69 Gladstone Road with improvements thereon. - Registered first party mortgage by company over native lease no NL 10575 situated at (iii) Naulu, Nasinu with improvements thereon. - (iv) Bill of Sale over entire radio and TV equipment to be purchased - Adequate insurance cover over mortgaged securities with the Bank's interest noted thereon.
-(V) - Government Guarantee for \$17,846,315,00 (Seventeen million eight hundred forty six (vi) thousand three hundred and fifteen dollars).
+- (a) The loan from Fiji Development Bank is subject to interest at the rate of 12% and only interest is paid from March 2010 till February 2012 and \$ 288,590 monthly repayment of principal plus interest thereafter.
+The loan from Fiji Development Bank is secured by: - (i) Registered mortgage debenture by company over all its assets and undertakings including its uncalled and unpaid capital. - (ii) Registered first party mortgage by company over crown lease no CL 2748 situated at 69 Gladstone Road with improvements thereon. - (iii) Registered first party mortgage by company over native lease no NL 10575 situated at Naulu, Nasinu with improvements thereon. - (iv) Bill of Sale over entire radio and TV equipment to be purchased - (v) Adequate insurance cover over mortgaged securities with the Bank's interest noted thereon. - (vi) Government Guarantee for \$21,594,693.00

-EMPLOYEE ENTITLEMENTS
+18 EMPLOYEE ENTITLEMENTS